borinbilly/YT2Plex/README.md

 1. Install xteve
   Can be found in community applications

+  ENABLE FFMPEG

+  Xteve -> Settings -> Streaming -> Stream Buffer: FFmpeg

-2. Add scripts folder from YT2Plex to xsteve
+3. Add scripts folder from YT2Plex to xsteve

   On unraid the directory where to add /scripts should look something like:
     /mnt/user/appdata/xteve